TendTo/scoopick/README.md

 A GUI window will open, allowing you to take a screenshot and place points on it.
 Once you have placed the points, you can run a script by selecting it via the "Load Script" button.
-The script should define a `run(points: list[Point], capture_screenshot: Callable[[], QPixmap])` function, which will be called with the list of points and a function to capture screenshots.
+The script should define a `run(points: list[Point], capture_screenshot: Callable[[], QPixmap])` function, which will be called with the list of points and a function to capture screenshots on demand.

 ```python
 # My script example